|Photo from Naturalization Documents, 1939|

 Children of Isaac Burk & Henrietta Mahler Burk:

 Mildred Burk, Harold Burk (my Dad), Miriam Burk, Sidney Burk

-What became of his siblings and his parents?
+What became of Isaac's parents?
 How did he get from his homeland of Lithuania to Manchester, England?

-The man at right in the photo above was in their wedding photos and then, a year later, my parents (left and center in the photo) were with him in a Montreal restaurant, where the photo was taken.
+The man at right in the photo was in their wedding photos and then, a year later, my parents (left and center in the photo here) were with him in Montreal, where this photo was taken.
 His name was William Burke, the son of Abraham Berk, and he was my father's first cousin.